ATO Payment Plans - A Guide to the Tax Office

 - Secondly, the preferred tax payment term is eighteen months to a maximum two-year term.
 However, there are exceptions for longer payment terms.

-- Thirdly, personal circumstance help supports as a reason for tax debt.
+- Thirdly, personal circumstance helps to support a reason for tax debt.

 - Also, all financials will need to be lodged for the current financial year.
 Indeed, even if your tax debt relates to a specific financial year other than the current financial year.

-- Also, your bas and other tax obligations will need to be lodged and up to date.
+- Also, your BAS (business activity statements) and other tax obligations will need to be lodged and up to date.

 - Indeed, your cash flow must be able to meet the ATO payment plan + ongoing tax obligations.